 Now here you are likely feeling stressed, worried, even rejected because he won’t commit to you.
 Am I right?
 You’ve fallen for this man and thought he was falling too.
 His ambivalence and confusion hurts so badly!
 It’s hard not to take it personally.
 You may even feel compelled to run after him, to let things drag on in this uncommitted state, and accept whatever crumbs he may be willing to give.

 Here’s what I know for sure.
-You are an oh-so-amazing catch!
 You deserve a man who makes you a priority, who loves you, who commits to you.
 A man who is marriage material.
 Yes, men can sometimes take a bit longer to get to commitment, but there is a point when enough is enough.
 The longer things drag on, the worse you’ll feel about yourself and the more time you waste.
 And at the end of this post watch the video on why men commit to some women and pull away from others.

 Generally, if you’ve been dating for over three months and your partner isn’t responding positively to your talks about becoming exclusive, it may be time to step back.
 And if you have been dating for more than a year and he’s not responding to your talks about marriage, it may be time to put the relationship on probation.